 Click on the map below to see how the numbers stack up for your province or territory.

-Up to one quarter of the construction workforce is expected to retire between now and 2025.
+More than one quarter of the construction workforce is expected to retire between now and 2029.